Kiro-create/Crime-Unemployment/README.md

   - Handled confounding variables: *Poverty Rate*

 - **Ali Tamer**
-  - Implemented and refined remaining code
+  - Implemented and refined the whole rest of the code

 ---